Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science

 \section{Limitations and Ethical Considerations}

 The scope and focus of our work was on English corpora.
 Thus, much of the research that the corpora and features enable are relevant to English and North America.
 We discuss some of the relevant limitations and ethical considerations below.
 We hope this work will pave the way for creating similar resources in various other languages, led by speakers of those languages. \begin{enumerate} \item English is the only language represented in our dataset.
-Many of the features of language use that we enumerate and operationalize here vary with language, and are reflective of underlying differences in cognition, affect, and behavior across population groups. \item A large proportion of the data in the datasets that we consolidate originate from North American users, and therefore is not representative of English-speaking populations from other countries, regions, and cultures. \item The lexicons we use to quantify various features are also reflective of the usage patterns and biases of the annotators involved in the process, who are largely from the English-speaking populations of US and Europe. \item The broad use of static lexicons in our resource also may not account for the variations seen in language use with time, or across different domains of data. \end{enumerate} We refer readers to \citet{Mohammad23ethicslex} for an overview of the recommended practices in the usage of emotion lexicons, and \citet{mohammad-2022-ethics-sheet} for the ethical considerations that are relevant in the use of automatic emotion recognition tools.
+Many of the features of language use that we enumerate and operationalize here vary with language, and are reflective of underlying differences in cognition, affect, and behavior across population groups. \item A large proportion of the data in the datasets that we consolidate originate from North American users, and therefore is not representative of English-speaking populations from other countries, regions, and cultures. \item The lexicons we use to quantify various features are also reflective of the usage patterns and biases of the annotators involved in the process, who are largely from the English-speaking populations of US and Europe. \item The broad use of static lexicons in our resource also may not account for the variations seen in language use with time, or across different domains of data. \item Our feature set does not model syntax, discourse structure, or compositional effects.
+Even so, prior lexicon-based studies show that large-scale comparative trends can remain informative at aggregate scale \cite{teodorescu2023evaluating,ohman2024emotionarcs}. \end{enumerate} We refer readers to \citet{Mohammad23ethicslex} for an overview of the recommended practices in the usage of emotion lexicons, and \citet{mohammad-2022-ethics-sheet} for the ethical considerations that are relevant in the use of automatic emotion recognition tools.